 Once connected, the modem should have a solid blue light for the “online” icon at the top, and the router should have a solid blue light indicating that your Wi-Fi is working again.

-3. Attempt to reboot router and modem
+3. Attempt to manually reboot router and modem